aktin/docker-aktin-dwh/README.md

 * `--use-main-branch`: Use current version from main branch instead of release versions
 * `--create-latest`: Create additional containers tagged as 'latest'

-3. Run the container locally using:
+4. Run the container locally using:
 ```bash
 cd build/
 docker compose -f compose.dev.yml up -d
 ```

+The WildFly Docker container can run in development mode using the `DEV_MODE` environment variable.
+When set, the WildFly Docker will use a customized configuration file and mount a separate volume to `/opt/wildfly/standalone/deployments` to allow for isolated development deployments. `DEV_MODE=true` is set by default in the `compose.dev.yml`.

 ## Services